llunardon/speed-analyzer/README.md

 ### TODO:

-- Try using normal log-spectrogram instead of mel-spectrogram $\rightarrow$ will likely require another way to divide the dataset in two
+- Find a way to divide the spectrograms in two based on the scale of the y-axis